EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-submit-a-transaction.md

 }
 ```

-2. Send the transaction packed in a JSON file or using a direct JSON text
+### 2. Send the transaction

+You can send the transaction you created as JSON snippet in two ways:

-* Send the transaction stored in `TRX_FILE.json` file:
+* You can send the transaction stored in `TRX_FILE.json` file:

 ```sh
 cleos push transaction TRX_FILE.json
 ```

-* Send the transaction using the JSON content directly:
+* Alternatively, you can send the transaction using the JSON content directly:

 ```sh
 cleos push transaction '{"expiration": "2019-08-01T07:15:49", "ref_block_num": 34881,"ref_block_prefix": 2972818865,"max_net_usage_words": 0,"max_cpu_usage_ms": 0,"delay_sec": 0,"context_free_actions": [],"actions": [{"account": "eosio.token","name": "transfer","authorization": [{"actor": "han","permission": "active"}],"data": {"from": "han","to": "eosio","quantity": "0.0001 SYS","memo": "m"}}],"transaction_extensions": [],"context_free_data": []}'
 ```

+## Summary

+In conclusion, the above instructions show how to submit, or push, a transaction using the `cleos` CLI tool.